tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Ins_Trading_Signals.md

 Transition to explaining to students how technical indicators and trading signal are used in practice, particularly as it relates to the dual moving average crossover trading strategy.

 * Emphasize to students that technical indicators and trading signals are used when implementing trading strategies.
+The goal of a trading signal is to identify opportunities to get ahead of the trend.

-An example trading strategy is the dual moving average crossover strategy, which leverages two types of simple moving averages (short term and long term) in order to flag when an investment should be bought or sold.
+  * An example trading strategy is the dual moving average crossover strategy, which leverages two types of simple moving averages (short term and long term) in order to flag when an investment should be bought or sold.

     * Use this as an opportunity to remind students that moving averages are calculated using historical quote data.
 Moving averages are just the average security price over/for a given time period.

 * Explain the difference between short term and long term moving averages.
 Highlight that short term moving average sand long term moving averages both track the average price of a security over time; however, long term moving averages are tracked with a greater window than short term.